Why Antioch

 Antioch vs Brentwood vs Pittsburg?

 Antioch is the largest of the far East County cities and the lowest single-family entry point in central Contra Costa per square foot.
-Brentwood is newer (more master-planned subdivisions), with BUESD + LUHSD school stack (Heritage HS at #386 California is the LUHSD flagship), and 10 to 15 percent higher per-square-foot.
+Brentwood is newer (more master-planned subdivisions), with BUESD + LUHSD school stack (Heritage HS at #386 California is the LUHSD flagship), and 10 to 15% higher per-square-foot.
 Pittsburg is to the west, slightly higher pricing than Antioch, with Pittsburg USD K-12 (mid-tier statewide).
 All three share the Hwy 4 commute constraint and the eBART access via Antioch Pittsburg Center Station.

 Is Dozier-Libbey worth the application?